How to Build Agent Workspaces: Fastio API Quickstart

 How to Authenticate and Make Your First API Call

-Authentication requires a Bearer token generated from your developer dashboard.
+Authentication requires a Bearer token.
+Create an API key in Settings > Devices & Agents > API Keys, or with POST /current/user/auth/key/.
 This token grants your application programmatic access to workspace resources.
 These tokens carry broad permissions, so store them securely as environment variables instead of hardcoding them into source files.

-To verify your connection, make a request to list your current workspaces.
+To verify your connection, list the workspaces you can access.
 Here is a curl request for your first API call:

 -H "Authorization: Bearer YOUR_API_KEY" \